 In future, HANA DB and SAP IQ will work hand in hand as the main cornerstone of the SAP Real-time Data Platform (RTDP)

 With this in mind, the NLS strategy in Business Warehouse has also undergone a fundamental change.

-To begin with, SAP will take complete control of persistence management for its Business Warehouse and will offer an SAP owned NLS implementation for Sybase IQ.
-Instead of having to rely on partner solutions, customers will then receive all the components required for running an EDW directly from SAP, including the DWH application (SAP NW BW), the databases (SAP HANA DB and SAP Sybase IQ) and an intelligent NLS management solution.
+To begin with, SAP will take complete control of persistence management for its Business Warehouse and will offer an SAP owned NLS implementation for SAP IQ.
+Instead of having to rely on partner solutions, customers will then receive all the components required for running an EDW directly from SAP, including the DWH application (SAP NW BW), the databases (SAP HANA DB and SAP SAP IQ) and an intelligent NLS management solution.

 SAP is pursuing a three-step color-coded persistence management concept.

 Active data that has to be accessible on a permanent basis for read and write processes is referred to as ‘hot’ data.
 As would be expected, this data is stored in the main memory of the HANA DB.

 Warm data, which is not accessed quite so often, is best stored in the HANA DB file system.
 Whenever this data is loaded into the main memory for processing, it is displaced with higher priority once processing has finished.

 To achieve this, the BW development team has developed a non-active data concept in order to optimize the displacement strategy for BW tables in the HANA DB.
 Here, tables with warm data are flagged and are prioritized for displacement from the main memory whenever they are used.
 These tables are normally partitioned in the default setting, and only the partitions of the table that are affected by the transaction are loaded to the main memory.